 Go for it!

 We usually don’t like back-to-back par 5’s, but the eighth and ninth holes on the Ridge were an exception.
-In our golf travels, it seems all too often that resort golf courses either take driver out of your hands on par 5’s, or take going for it on your second shot out of play.
-Sometimes even both!
+In our golf travels, it seems all too often that resort golf courses either take the driver out of your hands on par 5’s or take going for it on your second shot out of play.
+And sometimes both!
 But not the eighth and ninth holes of the Ridge!
-At 519-yards, the eighth hole is protected by strategically placed bunkers that guard both sides of the fairway.
-But I had been hitting driver well all day and confidently found the middle of the fairway.
+At 475 meters (519 yards), the eighth hole is protected by strategically placed bunkers that guard both sides of the fairway.
+But I had been hitting my driver well all day and confidently found the middle of the fairway.

 The Coast Nine

-After some early round stumbles, we both played the second half of the Ridge better, and so we were very excited to make the turn and play the Coast nine.
+After some early-round stumbles, we both played the second half of the Ridge better, and so we were very excited to make the turn and play the Coast nine.

 Located on the opposite side of the beautiful Clubhouse, the Coast nine plays to par 36.
-Similar in length as the Ridge, we found the first tee and were again warmly greeted by the on-course hospitality manager.
+Similar in length to the Ridge, we found the first tee and were again warmly greeted by the on-course hospitality manager.
 He inquired how our rounds were going, made sure we had everything we needed, and parted us with the target and a smile.

 Wanting to have a better look at that full-length bunker, Menekse flirted with the left side, but also safely found the fairway.

-With water left, and the flag on the left side of the green, pin high right was the plan.
+With water left, and the flag on the left side of the green, pin-high right was the plan.
 However, I pulled the wedge just enough to break a sweat as it descended.
 Pin high and left of the pin, but dry, I rolled in another putt for birdie.

 Stick with it

 The next shot is a slight dogleg right with a modest uphill approach to a green protected short by bunkers.
 I was the first to play and was in between clubs.
-Inevitably this often leads me to not executing my best swing.
+Inevitably this often leads me to not execute my best swing.
 My weak cut fell short into one of the deep bunkers.
 Less afraid of the shot than I was, Menekse hit a smooth six-iron that sailed over the bunkers and found the back of the green.
-Unable to get up and down, my indecision in the fairway lead to my first bogey of the Coast nine.
+Unable to get up and down, my indecision in the fairway led to my first bogey of the Coast nine.
 Menekse’s first putt was left shorter than she wanted, but she dropped her next putt for her first par of the Coast nine.

-We finished the last hole just as the sun set over the clubhouse- a fitting ending to an incredible day.
+We finished the last hole just as the sunset over the clubhouse- a fitting ending to an incredible day.

-The Els Club Desaru Coast Experience
+Our Experience atThe Els Club Desaru Coast

 As we were saying our goodbyes, the Director of Golf presented us each with a gift of our very own personalized golf bag tags.
 Wow, we truly didn’t know what to say!
 But we will proudly carry them all around the world with us!